joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets the usage of CODEOWNERS files in all repositories in all organizations in a given enterprise (checks `HEAD` for `./`, `./.github`, and `./docs` and returns `TRUE` or `FALSE` for each repository)

+### get-organizations-custom-repository-roles-count.sh

+Gets the count of custom repository roles in all organizations in a given enterprise

 ### get-organizations-discussions-count.sh

 Gets the usage of discussions in all repositories in all organizations in a given enterprise (org-wide discussions have to be created in a repository, so this covers that as well)